finegrain-ai/finegrain-python/finegrain/README.md

 See [this example script](examples/erase.py) to erase an object from an image by prompt.

+If you run in a synchronous context and do not want to manage asyncio, see [this example](examples/erase_sync.py) instead.

 ## Running tests

 You need API credentials (an API key or an email and a password) to run tests.
 Be careful: doing so will use credits!